Verified Security Tests

-Security tests are production-ready versions of TTPs.
-Tests have characteristics that encourage scale and safety.
-Tests are the lifeblood of the Prelude ecosystem: you write them, verify them, publish them and ultimately deploy them into your development and production environments.
+Verified Security Tests (VST) are production-ready versions of TTPs.
+Tests have characteristics that encourage scale and safety, which are foreign concepts to traditional TTPs.
+Tests are the lifeblood of the Detect ecosystem: you write them, verify them, publish them and ultimately deploy them into your development and production environments.

 Philosophy